-103 This distinguished philosopher placed great reliance on the power of human reason as a remedy for disease.
-He believed that by the force of reason alone, man is, to a certain degree, able to master his sensations.
-He says that by the strength of thought, he was able to forget the pains of gout, and of other diseases.
+\ This distinguished philosopher placed great reliance on the power of human reason, as a remedy for disease.
+He believed that, by the force of reason alone, man is, to a certain degree, able to master his sensations.
+He says, that by the strength of thought he was able to forget the pains of gout, and of other diseases.
 This mental effort, he says, required great force of the will, and caused the blood to rush to his head, but never failed to afford relief.

-awaken the passions, are very apt to injure the health; and it is probably true, that the literary men of this country are generally engaged in the strife of parties and sects, and consequently their studies are not always those of calm inquiry.
-But the excitement of the mind produced by the numerous stirring incidents of the times, tends to increase disease, and especially nervous diseases, among all classes of people.
-104 A violent election increases disorder of the digestive organs; and a difficulty in the parish, a phrase well understood in New-England, often multiplies them.
-105
+literary men of this country are generally engaged in the strife of parties and sects, and consequently their studies are not always those of calm inquiry.
+But the excitement of the mind, produced by the numerous stirring incidents of the times, tends to increase disease, and especially nervous diseases, among all classes of people.\ A violent election increases disorders of the digestive organs; and a difficulty in the parish, a phrase well understood in New England, often multiplies them.†